top of page

 If you stay living in the property after transferring it to someone else, it becomes what’s called a “gift with reservation of benefit.”

-That means you’ve technically given it away, but you’re still benefiting from it so HMRC will treat it as part of your estate for Inheritance Tax purposes.
+That means you’ve technically given it away, but you’re still benefiting from it.
+Therefore, HMRC will treat it as part of your estate for Inheritance Tax purposes.

 There’s also a personal risk: once the property is legally in someone else’s name, you have no control.
-If your child’s circumstances change divorce, debt, or disagreements you could lose your right to stay there.
+If your child’s circumstances change—such as divorce, debt, or disagreements—you could lose your right to stay there.

 Will I need to pay capital gains tax (CGT)?